Sleep Wellness with Sasha Kern

 If your baby falls asleep nursing and you can transfer them and it's not disruptive then it might be ok for you, but if they wake up after half an hour and need it again then that's when it becomes a sleep prop and they need that space to realize that they can fall asleep without it.

 If they can go 3 or 4 hours during the day between feeds they can do that at night too.
 If they wake before that give them some time to fall back asleep without feeding and that might involve a little rocking or cuddling at first.
+Sasha suggests starting with bedtime.
+If they have their sleep prop at bedtime they won't know they can fall asleep without it when they wake during the night.
+Once they know they can get to sleep without it when they go down for the night, getting back to sleep without it will be easier.

 Another common issue parents face is early morning waking.